 A traditional neutral density filter is a single layer that darkens by a set amount.
-If you wanted a minimal effect, you’d might choose a filter that drops the light by 2 stops.
+If you wanted a minimal effect, you might choose a filter that drops the light by two stops.
 If you wanted to go to the other extreme, you might choose one that drops the light by 9 or 10 stops.
 That means that you can easily end up carrying around several different filters for one lens size just to get different amounts of darkening.
-Some of the new mirrorless cameras, like the Fujifilm X100s even come with built-in ND filters (though they’re often applied digitally rather than optically).
+Some of the new mirrorless cameras even come with built-in ND filters (though they’re often applied digitally rather than optically).

 Variable ND filters (sometimes called Vari-ND or fader filters) are designed for a single filter to replace those separate filters.
 They offer two benefits: convenience and versatility in controlling how much darkening to use because you don’t have to choose just 2 stops or 4 stops or 9 stops–you can choose anything in between as well.

 There are several variable ND filters available including the Singh-Ray Vari-ND, Opteka HD Multi-Coated Variable Neutral Density, SRB Variable ND Filter, Light Craft Workshop Fader Mark II Filter, and the Kenko Digital NDX Variable.
 The Singh-Ray is generally the highest rated, but it’s also the most expensive.
 And then there’s the Tiffen Variable ND Filter.